MurageKibicho/CombinatorialFields/README.md

 ### Technical Summary
 - We introduce a numeral system based on binomial coefficients.
+- We introduce bitmaps and show their relationship to integer sequences.
 - We show how to construct a combinatorial finite field.
-- We present the relationship between between the combinatorial number system and bitmaps.
+- We present interesting properties of combinatorial finite fields.

 ### Introduction to the combinatorial number system